 A YouthCARE chaplain understands that everyone is different and is inclusive of all individuals and their belief systems.
 We reach out to those in need by providing services aimed at inspiring hope.

 A YouthCARE chaplain is not a teacher.
-Chaplains come along side students so students know there is someone independent to turn to.
+Chaplains come alongside students so they know there is someone independent to turn to.

 Your YouthCARE chaplain, Di Sanders is available on Tuesdays and Fridays 8:15am-3:45pm.